Yu Baosi: Campaigns and death

-Yu Baosi is appointed as the chief flag bearer of Liangshan because of his striking height after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Yu Baosi is appointed as the chief flag-bearer of Liangshan because of his striking height after the 108 Heroes are fully assembled.

-In the battle of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) in the campaign against Fang La, Yu Baosi is slain by Du Wei, an enemy general.
+After the outlaws receive amnesty from Emperor Huizong, Yu Baosi participates in the campaigns against the Liao invaders and rebel forces in Song territory.

+During the final campaign against Fang La's rebel forces, Yu Baosi is assigned to attack Qingxi County (清溪縣; present-day Chun'an County, Zhejiang).
+He is killed by the enemy warrior Du Wei, who specialises in throwing daggers.
+After the campaign, the emperor honours Yu Baosi for his contributions by awarding him the posthumous title "Righteous Gentleman of Integrity" (義節郎).